Frequently Asked Questions

 Q: What are adverse events or other unanticipated problems, and how are they categorized?

 A: An adverse event is an untoward medical occurrence that may present itself during the course of a research study.
-An unanticipated adverse event is a medical occurrence whose nature, severity or frequency is not consistent with existing information regarding the risk profile of the study procedure or test article.
-For pharmaceutical studies this usually reflects inconsistency with the information contained in the current investigator brochure.
+An unanticipated adverse event is a medical occurrence whose nature, severity, or frequency is not consistent with existing information regarding the risk profile of the study procedure or test article.
+For pharmaceutical studies this usually reflects inconsistency with the information contained in the current Investigator's Brochure.
 A serious adverse event is a medical occurrence that results in death, is life threatening, requires in-patient hospitalization, creates persistent or significant disability or incapacity, or results in a congenital anomaly or birth defect.
 An important medical event that may not result in death, be life threatening, or require hospitalization may be considered a serious adverse event when, based upon appropriate medical judgment, it may require medical or surgical intervention to prevent one of the outcomes noted above.
 Unanticipated problems other than adverse events include occurrences such as (but not limited to) accidental overdoses of study medications, deviations from study inclusion/exclusion criteria, or failure to follow criteria for subject withdrawal.

 Q: What classifications are used for the relation of the adverse event to the study intervention?